1. Documentation

 Pre-commit

-Before adding any source code, it is recommended to have pre-commit installed on your local computer to check for all potential issues when committing the code.
+Before adding any source code, it is recommended to have pre-commit installed on your local computer to check for potential issues when committing code.

 pip install pre-commit